Criccieth: Religion

 By the 19th century Wales was a predominantly nonconformist country, and this pattern was mirrored in Criccieth with the construction of a number of dissenting chapels.
 The Congregationalists had met on Castle Hill but 1886 saw the building of Jerusalem Congregational Chapel on Cambrian Terrace.

 Previously known as Capel Seion, in 1995 Capel y Traeth was renamed when the Calvinistic Methodist congregations were reunited.

 Capel Uchaf on Caernarfon Road was built in 1791 by the Scottish Baptists.
 In 1841 the congregation broke away to become Particular Baptists, followers of Alexander Campbell and the Disciples of Christ.
 David Lloyd George's uncle often preached here and it was from the steps opposite, leading down into the Afon Cwrt, that the future prime minister was baptised.
 1886 saw the Particular Baptists move to their new home at Berea on Tan-y-Grisiau Terrace, and in 1939 they joined the Mainstream Baptists.

 Salem Methodist Chapel was built in 1901.

 The Calvinistic Methodists originally met at Tan y Graig on Lôn Fach but moved to Tal Sarnau, a house on the site of the Memorial Hall.
 From here they moved again, to a site on the High Street, rapidly outgrowing the small chapel.
 The neo-classical Capel Mawr was built on the same site in 1813.
 A second chapel, Capel y Traeth on Penpaled Road, with a notable porticoed facade, was built at a cost of £2,040 in 1895 by Owen Roberts of Porthmadog.
 Previously known as Capel Seion, it was renamed in 1995 when the congregation merged with that of Capel Mawr, reuniting the two congregations that had separated in 1889.

 Salem Methodist Chapel was built on Salem Terrace in 1901.
 It is now a chapel of rest.

 Roman Catholics worship at the Church of the Holy Spirit on Caernarfon Road, whilst Criccieth Family Church meets at the Holiday Club Hall on Lôn Ednyfed.

 For over a hundred years community hymn singing has taken place on Sunday evenings on the small green at Abermarchnad, the site of the old market of the original fishing village.

-At the 2001 census 82.19 per cent of the population claimed to be Christian, whilst 12.40 per cent stated that they had no religion.
+At the 2001 census 82.19% of the population claimed to be Christian, whilst 12.40% stated that they had no religion.